 Nico de Villiers

-South African-born pianist Nico de Villiers is a coach, collaborative pianist, and researcher based in London.
+Nico de Villiers is a British-South African pianist, coach and researcher based in London.
 He holds degrees from the Royal Scottish Academy of Music and Drama, the University of Michigan, as well as the Guildhall School of Music and Drama.
 Nico was the recipient of the ABRSM International Undergraduate Scholarship, a University of Michigan Teaching Assistant Scholarship, and scholarships from the Guildhall School of Music and Drama scholarship fund.

 He performed as soloist, accompanist and chamber musician in prestigious venues such as the Queen Elizabeth Hall and Royal Festival Hall in London’s Southbank Centre, the Barbican and St. Martin-in-the-Fields in London; Birmingham Symphony Hall; the Terrace Theatre at the Kennedy Center in Washington DC; the Kammermusiksaal in Bonn, Germany; and the Mozarteum Grosser Saal in Salzburg, Austria.
 Festival performances include the Salzburg Festival, Edinburgh Festival, Oxford Lieder Festival, Chopin Birthday Festival in Warsaw, Poland, and the International Johannesburg Mozart Festival in South Africa.